Asplenia: Partial splenectomy and preservation of splenic function

 In an effort to preserve some of the spleen's protective roles, attempts are now often made to preserve a small part of the spleen when performing either surgical subtotal (partial) splenectomy, or partial splenic embolization.

 This may be particularly important in poorer countries where protective measures for patients with asplenia are not available.

 However, it has been advised that preoperative vaccination is advisable until the remnant splenic tissue can reestablish its function.

 Risks

 Asplenia is a form of immunodeficiency, increasing the risk of sepsis from polysaccharide encapsulated bacteria, and can result in overwhelming post splenectomy infection (OPSI), often fatal within a few hours.
 In particular, patients are at risk from Streptococcus pneumoniae, Haemophilus influenzae, and meningococcus.
 The risk is elevated as much as 350–fold.

 The increased risk of infection is due to inability to clear opsonised bacteria from circulating blood.
 There is also a deficiency of T-cell independent antibodies, such as those reactive to the polysaccharide capsule of Streptococcus pneumoniae.

-The risk to asplenic patients has been expressed as equivalent to an adult dying in a road traffic accident (in every 100 people without spleens, 1 to 5 would develop a severe infection per decade) (reference UK Splenectomy Trust Advice)—hence sensible precautions are advisable.
+The risk to asplenic patients has been expressed as equivalent to an adult dying in a road traffic accident (1 to 5 percent of people without spleens would develop a severe infection per decade) (reference UK Splenectomy Trust Advice)—hence sensible precautions are advisable.
 Increased platelet counts can be seen in individuals without a functioning spleen.